-Removing the moisture and chemicals quickly is your first line of defense.
-The faster you remove it, the less time it has to soak into the wood.
-If the residue is already dry, sweep or vacuum the area to remove any granules that can scratch the surface further.
-It’s a good idea to keep some soft, absorbent towels or rags near your doors so it’s easy and convenient to mop up the messes as they occur.
+As soon as a spill is made, or moisture rests on your floor, do everything you can to clean it up.
+The faster you remove the moisture, the less time it has to soak into your hardwood floor.
+If the residue is already dry, you can just sweep or vacuum the area.
+It is important to sweep or vacuum because you will remove any granules/rocks from your floor preventing them from scratching the surface.
+Pro tip: keep a soft and absorbent towel or rag near your doors so it’s easy and convenient to mop up messes when they happen.

 What Chemicals Are in Ice Melt Products?

-Nearly all ice melt products are made from one, or a blend of, five materials – calcium chloride, sodium chloride, potassium chloride, magnesium chloride, and urea.
-The makeup of most ice melt products is based around calcium chloride (salt), because of its effective melting properties and its low price.
-The problem with salt is that it has a high pH level, just like floor strippers.
-This breaks down the finish on your floor making the wood below vulnerable.
+Most ice melt products are made of the same chemicals.
+They are either made from one, or a blend of, five materials including, calcium chloride, sodium chloride, potassium chloride, magnesium chloride, and urea.
+Calcium chloride is the most popular solution because of the high efficiency and low price.
+The only problem with salt is the high pH levels which act as floor strippers.
+It is known for breaking down the finish on your floor and making the wood below vulnerable.

-Removing Salt or Ice Melt Stains from Wood Floors
+How to Remove Salt or Ice Melt Stains